Xinglab/rmats-turbo/README.md

 #### Running the statistical model separately

-The rMATS statistical model requires an event definition file (`fromGTF.[AS].txt`) and count files (`{JC,JCEC}.raw.input.[AS].txt`, `individualCounts.[AS].txt`) as input.
+The rMATS statistical model requires an event definition file (`fromGTF.[AS].txt`) and a count file (`{JC,JCEC}.raw.input.[AS].txt`) as input.
 Usually those files are created by the post step which also runs the statistical model to create the final output file (`[AS].MATS.{JC,JCEC}.txt`).
 There may be situations where the event definitions and counts are already available and the statistical model can be run on those existing files with

 ```
 python rmats.py --od /path/to/dir_with_existing_files --tmp /path/to/tmp_dir --task stat